-transport purposes (e.g. existing or future pedestrian paths or cycle lanes etc);maintaining the amenity of the streetscape.
+transport purposes (e.g. existing or future pedestrian paths or cycle lanes etc); b. maintaining the amenity of the streetscape.
 Note - A noise impact assessment may be required to demonstrate compliance with this PO.
 Noise impact assessments are to be prepared in accordance with Planning scheme policy - Noise.

-Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures.

-- a. are not visible from an adjoining road or public area unless: - i. adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - b. do not remove existing or prevent future active transport routes or connections to the street network; - c. are located, constructed and landscaped in accordance with Planning scheme policy Integrated design.
+Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures. a. are not visible from an adjoining road or public area unless: adjoining a motorway or rail line; or adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. b. do not remove existing or prevent future active transport routes or connections to the street network; c. are located, constructed and landscaped in accordance with Planning scheme policy - Integrated design.
 Note - Refer to Planning scheme policy - Integrated design for details and examples of noise attenuation structures.
 Note - Refer to Overlay map - Active transport for future active transport routes.

-Hazardous Chemicals

-Note - To assist in demonstrating compliance with the following performance outcomes, a Hazard Assessment Report may be required to be prepared and submitted by a suitably qualified person in accordance with 'State Planning Policy Guideline - Guidance on development involving hazardous chemicals'.

-Terms used in this section are defined in State 'State Planning Policy Guideline - Guidance on development involving hazardous chemicals'.

-Off sites risks from foreseeable hazard scenarios involving hazardous chemicals are commensurate with the sensitivity of the surrounding land use zones.

-Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of land zoned for vulnerable or sensitive land uses as described below:
+Hazardous Chemicals Note - To assist in demonstrating compliance with the following per be prepared and submitted by a suitably qualified person in accord involving hazardous chemicals '. formance outcomes, a Hazard Assessment Report may be required to ance with 'State Planning Policy Guideline - Guidance on development Terms used in this section are defined in State 'State Planning Polic y Guideline - Guidance on development involving hazardous chemicals'.
+5 P019 AO19.1 Off sites risks from foreseeable hazard scenarios involving hazardous chemicals are commensurate with the sensitivity of the surrounding land use Off site impacts or risks from any foreseeable hazard scenario does not exceed the dangerous dose at the boundary of land zoned for vulnerable or sensitive land uses as described below: zones.
+Dangerous Dose a.
+For any hazard scenario involving the release of gases or vapours: i.
+AEGL2 (60minutes) or if not available ERPG2; ii.
+An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure.

-- a.
-For any hazard scenario involving the release of gases or vapours: - i.
-AEGL2 (60minutes) or if not available ERPG2; - ii.
-An oxygen content in air <19.5% or >23.5% at normal atmospheric pressure. - b.
-For any hazard scenario involving fire or explosion: - i.
-7kPa overpressure; - ii.
+- b.
+For any hazard scenario involving fire or explosion:

+- i.
+7kPa overpressure;

+- ii.
 4.7kW/m2 heat radiation.